Create More Living Space Outdoors – Small House Living

 Because the living space inside of our home is limited, when we open up our french doors our indoor-outdoor living spaces become one.
 It makes the space feel much larger and we can walk freely from one space to the other.

-The interior space is really a great room that is our living room, dining area, and kitchen that is all open.
+The interior space is a great room that is our living room, dining area, and kitchen that is all open.
 When it’s all open it actually seems grand.

 When the weather doesn’t cooperate or the bugs are too bad, they become two separate areas.